A Puzzling Picture

-INTRO: I started writing poetry in 2011 while travelling around Australia in a motorhome.
+I started writing poetry in 2011 while travelling around Australia in a motorhome.
 I wrote this poem while in Western Australia, reflecting on my struggle to accept the gift I had of writing poetry.
 Back then, I thought it was an interesting but frivolous gift.
-What good could become of it? when I told people that I write poetry, they would look at me strangely.
+What good could become of it? when I told people I write poetry, they would look at me strangely.
 Why couldn’t I have the gift of writing stories or painting?
 Despite how I felt about my gift, it kept pouring out of me.
 I didn’t share my poetry with anyone outside of close family members.
 I was too shy and sensitive to potential criticism.

 Who was I now without children at home?
 What was my profession?
 Who was I as a poet?
 Was poetry just a hobby for me or would it become something more than just a pastime?
 I had no idea.
 I had no plan for it because I knew nothing about what to do with my poetry other than letting it pour out of me onto paper.
 I had no idea how fulfilling sharing my poetry would become for me.
-This poem is the first of three poems that I wrote when I first started thinking about sharing my poetry with the world.
+This poem is the first of three poems I wrote when I started thinking about sharing my poetry with the world.
 Beverley Joy

 I look at a picture of me on the wall